 Tracie McMillion, CFA, Head of Global Asset Allocation Strategy

-It has been more than 290 trading days (or about 14 months) since the S&P 500 Index experienced a decline of at least 3% and more than 2 years since there was a 10% correction in this index.
-Since 1988, the market has averaged a 3% pullback every 14 trading days.
+The current equity bull market just entered its tenth year and is on pace to be the longest in history.
 Given such an extended rally, investors’ equity allocations may have grown disproportionately large.
 If that is the case, then a correction may erase more of an investment portfolio’s value than investors may be expecting.
 We recommend investors be prepared for a potential pullback by holding a diversified portfolio and making sure that current allocations correspond with their original investment plan.
 It may be time to rebalance.

 Strong performance in equity markets could have increased risk in your portfolio

 What we expect

 - Stock prices should continue to rise through 2018, although higher interest rates could be a near-term headwind.

 - Modest inflation should gradually lift bond yields but weigh on bond prices.

 - Notwithstanding the expected benefit to U.S. markets in 2018 from the new tax legislation, global diversification will likely be increasingly important as the U.S. moves further along in its economic recovery than international markets.

 Actions to take now